clbustos/buhos/README.md

 #### Prerequisites

-On Linux, a ruby 2.4 or 2.5 installation with bundler is needed, and development libraries for MySQL and SQLite.
-We recommend using [RVM](https://rvm.io/).
+On Linux, a Ruby installation with Bundler is needed, along with development libraries for MySQL and SQLite.
+We recommend using [RVM](https://rvm.io/) or another Ruby version manager.

 On Ubuntu, the following script installs all required dependencies: